syncfusion-content/blazor-docs/blazor/diagram-component/commands.md

 ## Z-Order commands

-Z – Order commands are used to visually arrange the selected objects such as Nodes, Connectors and Groups on the diagram page with its Z-order values.
+Z – Order commands are used to control the stacking order (Z-Order) of the diagram elements such as nodes, connectors, and groups.
+Also, you can arrange the selected objects on the diagram page with its Z-order values by using Bring to front, Bring forward, Send to back, and Send backward features.

 ### BringToFront